flschr/mbplugin-youtube-nocookie/README.md

 ## ✅ Features
 - Embeds YouTube videos using `youtube-nocookie.com`
-- Supports embedding full YouTube URLs and playlists (auto-detection)
+- Supports embedding YouTube videos and playlists by ID (auto-detection)
 - Videos are **not loaded automatically** (click-to-play behavior)
 - Uses **YouTube hq thumbnail preview** (with fallback to /0.jpg if no hq is available)
 - Allows to **add a custom thumbnail** instead for a embedded video